 The MMM’s are an informal running club based at the Tan in Melbourne.
-High performing club members include Paul Martinico (2nd 2009 Christchurch Marathon 2:22), Bruce Arthur (Dual Victorian Orienteering Champion, Australian Orienteering representative), James Atkinson (2011 AV Winter age group champion) and Mike Bialzcak (2012 AV Winter age group champion).
+High performing club members include Paul Martinico (2nd 2009 Christchurch Marathon 2:22), Bruce Arthur (Dual Victorian Orienteering Champion, Australian Orienteering representative), James Atkinson (2011 AV Winter age group champion), Mike Bialzcak (2012 AV Winter age group champion) and Janice De Vries (2017 AV Winter age group champion).
 Many MMMers perform without distinction in the Athletics Victoria summer and winter competitions.
 Many MMMers don’t perform or train at all but get by on muscle memory.

 The general drill is to rock down to the Pillars of Wisdom at the Tan at 12.30pm weekdays and join in a training session with fellow runners.
 The Treasurer of the MMMs, Luke Yeatman circulates a fortnightly training programme to members by email and this is also available on this website.
 The training programme will generally be based around two quality (fartlek, interval and hill) sessions a week on Tuesday and Thursday with the remaining sessions generally being easy or steady runs around the Tan, the Yarra and Fawkner Park.
 Most sessions will last about 30 or 40 minutes so including the jog to the start can generally be squeezed into a (slightly generous) lunch hour.
 If your employer complains about a long lunch tell them its all part of work-life balance and you are networking with other professionals.